mdn/content/files/en-us/web/api/window_controls_overlay_api/index.md

 ## Extensions to other interfaces

 - {{domxref("Navigator.windowControlsOverlay")}}
-  - : Returns the {{domxref("WindowControlsOverlay")}} interface, which exposes information about the title bar geometry in desktop Progressive Web Apps that use the [Window Controls Overlay API](/en-US/docs/Web/API/Window_Controls_Overlay_API).
+  - : Returns the {{domxref("WindowControlsOverlay")}} interface, which exposes information about the title bar geometry in desktop Progressive Web Apps.

 ## Specifications